quantumcore/orphicAC/README.md

 Then Close it and start setup.py.
 It will detect and Install ALL modules that are required.

 Then finally, You can compile it from py to exe and test it out.
-If you wish to change the 'Compiled' Program name then edit line 86 too.
 ###### Warning; Use Fake Email only.
 Compiled Program can be Decompiled to reveal the Email and Password.